 We’ve all made financial mistakes, whether we realize them or not.
-Many financial bloggers only detail their successes so I wanted to just put it all out there and tell everyone about the times that I truly screwed up financially.
+Many financial bloggers only detail their successes, so I wanted to just put it all out there.
+Today I’m going to talk about the times that I truly screwed up financially.
 And you know what?
 It’s okay.
 I’ve learned from the experiences and become better at handling myself and my finances as a result.
 No use in crying over a spilled piggy bank.
 I think that’s how the phrase goes, right?

 But, I Deserved It!